 It's fair to say I've packed a lot into this life so far; I've been a soldier, physical training instructor, mental health specialist, father to five awesome children, photographer and a police officer to name but a few of the milestones I consider to be important.
 If there's a thread that's woven through the tapestry of my whole life it will be adventure, and the quests to find it.
 From running the fells of the lake district at 13, through to 2010 you will have found me trying to score my drug of choice - adrenaline.
 That all came to a crashing halt after I had to subdue a mentally ill lady with a samurai sword who wanted to star in her own version of Kill Bill.
-The completely unexpected PTSD (I've been in worse situations trust me) that followed took me to rock bottom in a fairly timely fashion, and there I stayed for some considerable time.
-I'm very open about my mental illness; how it has affected me and the people I care about, and my ongoing fight to get back to some kind of wellbeing.
-If anything is going to reduce the stigma that still surrounds mental health problems then listening to real people and their experiences has to be up there.
+The completely unexpected PTSD - I've been in worse situations, trust me - that followed took me to rock bottom in a fairly rapid fashion, and there I stayed for some considerable time.
+I'm now very open about my mental illness; how it's affected me and the people I care about, and my ongoing fight to get back to some kind of wellbeing.
+If anything is going to reduce the stigma that still surrounds mental illness then listening to real people and their experiences has to be up there.

 Polar bear on Ice Island, Svalbard